 eBay also has some helpful guidance here on running special auctions.
 If you have celebrity supporters who can provide interesting merchandise this could be a good fundraising tactic.

-Another really useful platform to look at is Shopify.
+Another powerful approach is to build an integrated online shop with Shopify.
 One advantage of Shopify is that it integrates seamlessly with our Foundation website platform, so you can make your official shop look that bit more pro.